 Notable People

-Jeff Zucker: TV Executive and Rebuilding the News
+Jeff Zucker: The TV Executive Who Kept Rebuilding the News

-Jeff Zucker belongs in a rebuilt archive because he is one of the clearest examples of how American television news stopped being just news.
+Jeff Zucker belongs in a rebuilt archive because he is one of the clearest examples of how American television news stopped being just news, a media-power story that sits near but apart from producer-builders such as Lorne Michaels.

 That talent made him powerful.
 It also made him polarizing.